 BIOL 354.
 Human Cutaneous Biology The course will cover the cellular and molecular biology of human skin in its normal and diseased states as it relates to a clinical presentation.
 Clinical dermatology and pathology will also be reviewed.
 The course style will be patterned along the lines as if it were a medical school course.
 Additionally, students will be introduced to many aspects of successfully negotiating medical school including introductions and possible "field trips" to the Mayo Clinic Medical School and/or University of Minnesota Medical School(s).
 Prerequisites: Chemistry 233 and two upper division Biology courses (200 or 300-level) and instructor's permission required.
 3 cr., S/CR/NC, ND; NE, SpringC.
 Crutchfield

 BIOL 358.
 Evolution of Sex and Sexes The origin and maintenance of sexual reproduction remains a central enigma in evolutionary biology.
 This seminar course will explore contemporary primary literature that addresses a variety of evolutionary questions about the nature of sex and sexes.
 Why is sexual reproduction usually favored over asexual alternatives?
 Why are there no more than two sexes?
 What determines the characteristics of females and males within diverse species?
 How did sex chromosomes evolve and why do some species lack them?
 Prerequisite: Biology 125 and 126.
 6 cr., MS; NE, QRE, Offered in alternate years.
-FallM.
-McKone
+Not offered in 2013-2014.

 BIOL 368.
 Developmental Neurobiology An examination of the cellular and molecular mechanisms underlying development of the nervous system.
 We will survey recent studies of a variety of model organisms to explore key steps in neuronal development including neural induction, patterning, specification of neuronal identity, axonal guidance, synapse formation, cell death and regeneration.
 The laboratory will focus on current techniques used to study neuronal development in invertebrate and vertebrate model systems.
 Prerequisites: Biology 240 or Biology 280.
-6 cr., MS; NE, QRE, Not offered in 2012-2013.
+6 cr., MS; NE, QRE, WinterJ.
+Wolff

 BIOL 370.
 Seminar: Selected Topics in Virology An examination of selected animal viruses.
 The course will focus on the most recent developments in HIV-related research, including implications for HIV-treatment and vaccines and the impact of viral infection on the immune system of the host.
 In addition to studying the structure and replication of particular viruses we will also discuss the current laboratory techniques used in viral research.
 Prerequisites: Biology 125 and 126.
-6 cr., MS; NE, QRE, Not offered in 2012-2013.
+6 cr., MS; NE, QRE, SpringD.
+Walser-Kuntz

 BIOL 375.
 Natural History of Minnesota This course will explore the ecology of the ecosystems and organisms of Minnesota-- including lakes and rivers, grasslands, and deciduous and boreal forest--through the reading and analysis of the primary literature and independent field research projects.
 Students will gain skills in species identification, experimental design, scientific writing and presentation.
 In addition to scheduled class time, this course includes two weekend field trips.
 Prerequisite: Biology 125, Biology 126, and one upper-level course in ecology (Biology 221, 236, 238, or 352).
 6 cr., MS; NE, QRE, Offered in alternate years.
-SpringD.
-Hernandez
+Not offered in 2013-2014.

 BIOL 379.
 Seminar: Behavioral Genetics Recent advances in molecular biology have allowed researchers to test specific hypotheses concerning the genetic control of behavior.
 This course will examine information derived from various animal model systems, including humans, using a variety of techniques such as classical genetics, genome databases, transgenics, and behavioral neurobiology.
 Prerequisite: Biology 240.
-6 cr., MS; NE, QRE, Not offered in 2012-2013.
+6 cr., MS; NE, QRE, FallM.
+Rand, S. Zweifel

 BIOL 380.
 Biochemistry Biochemistry is an examination of the molecular basis of life processes.
 The course provides an indepth investigation of metabolic pathways, their interrelationships and regulation, protein structure and function with special emphasis on enzymes.
 Other topics include the techniques of protein analysis and how they are employed to examine problems of fundamental biochemical importance.
 This course meets the requirement for the Biochemistry concentration.
 Prerequisites: Biology 125 and 126 and Chemistry 233 and 234.
 6 cr., MS; NE, QRE, FallJ.
 Tymoczko

 BIOL 382.
 Molecular Biology The molecular basis of the structure, replication, stable inheritance, and expression of genetic material illustrated with examples from the primary literature.
 Topics include: DNA replication and recombination, chromosome stability, DNA mutation and repair, regulation of gene expression, methods of gene identification, and the impact of recombinant DNA technology on human genetics.
 Laboratory will focus on current techniques in molecular biology including: gene cloning, genome databases, DNA finger printing, DNA sequencing, and the polymerase chain reaction.
-Prerequisites: Biology 240 and Chemistry 233.
+Prerequisites: Biology 240, Chemistry 233.
 Concurrent registration in Biology 383 required.
-6 cr., MS; NE, QRE, FallS.
-Zweifel
+6 cr., MS; NE, QRE, Not offered in 2013-2014.

 BIOL 385.
 Microbial Pathology Microbes are the most abundant organisms on earth, and microbial pathogens have caused human and plant disease epidemics worldwide.
 This course will focus upon the pathogenic strategy of a variety of well-studied microbes in order to illustrate our understanding of the molecular and cellular nature of microbial disease.
 We will analyze current and seminal papers in the primary literature focusing on mechanisms employed by microbes to attack hosts.
 Prerequisite: Biology 125 and 126 and either Biology 280 or 240.
-6 cr., MS; NE, QRE, Not offered in 2012-2013.
+6 cr., MS; QRE, SpringR.
+Mitra

 BIOL 386.
 Neurobiology An analysis of the biology of neurons and the nervous system.
 Topics include the molecular basis of electrical excitability in neurons; neurons and muscle, transfer of information across synapses, mechanisms of sensation, learning, memory, and behavior.
 Prerequisites: Biology 125 and 126.
 6 cr., MS; NE, QRE, SpringA.
 Moore

 BIOL 389.
 Evo-Devo: Evolutionary Developmental Biology This seminar course is focused on introductory concepts in evolutionary developmental biology.
 We will use critical evaluation of primary literature to explore how the genetic mechanisms that control development have evolved the diversity of life on earth.
 Prerequisite: One of the following: Biology 240, 242, 280, 342, 350, or permission of instructor.
-6 cr., MS; NE, QRE, FallA.
-Kalis
+6 cr., MS; NE, QRE, Not offered in 2013-2014.

 BIOL 394.
 Biology Research Laboratory and/or field investigation associated with an ongoing research program in the department of Biology.
 The project is undertaken with the direct supervision of a faculty member.
 Regular individual meetings, written progress reports, and public presentations should be expected.
 1-6 cr., ND; NE, Fall,Winter,SpringStaff

 BIOL 399.
 Critical Reading and Analysis of Primary Literature Guided instruction in reading and interpretation of contemporary primary literature in Biology.
 Prerequisite: Completion of Biology 125, 126 and three upper-level biology courses.
-Concurrent registration in Biology 400 required.
-3 cr., S/CR/NC, ND; NE, FallStaff
+3 cr., S/CR/NC, ND; NE, Fall,WinterStaff

 BIOL 400.
 Integrative Exercise Preparation and submission of the written portion of the Integrative Exercise.
 Continuing course (fall or winter).
 Oral examination, evaluation of the Integrative Exercise, and participation in visiting speakers seminars (spring).
 3 cr., S/NC, ND; NE, Fall,Winter,SpringStaff